kb1vc/SoDaRadio/README.md

 Poke buttons.
 Try things.
 Don't hit the "TX" button unless you have something connected and the necessary license to operate in that band.

+## Version News

+Version 5.3.0 has a couple of new features:

+1. It is no longer horribly broken.
+Previous revisions were subject to a race between restarting an ALSA audio output stream and stuffing the first samples into the stream.
+For reasons that I can't fathom, none of the guidance that I found on ALSA for restarting or resetting a stream that had run dry would work.
+So, v5.3.0 reworks the TR switching on the receiver to eliminate the race.
+Now SoDa radio never stops the audio stream once it has been started.

+2. The "Carrier" toggle button now actually sends a dead carrier.
+This is handy for tuning and for other things.
+(See item 5.)

+3. There is now a "turn on the external 10MHz reference" button in the SETUP tab.
+This allows the USRP to use an external 10MHz reference to drive the USRP oscillators.
+I use a Trimble Thunderbolt that stays on all the time.
+This is a huge improvement over the internal master oscillator.

+4. As an experiment, I've added a WSPR filter choice.
+I don't think it is all that great, and it has some unintended side-lobes.
+(Normally, I use the "PASS" filter for WSJT.)

+5. Recently, the Ebay Angels delivered a Tek 492 spectrum analyzer to the shack.
+The Notes.txt file in the source blob has the results of some measurements of output from a UBX module.